lireincore/yii2-imgcache/README.md

 ## Usage

-To use this extension, you need create the `imgcache.php` file in your `config` folder and add this example code:
+To use this extension, you need to create the `imgcache.php` file in your `config` folder and add this code:

 ```php
 <?php